IELTS Score of 5.5

 - Reading and Listening Tests

-An IELTS band score of 5.5 in the Speaking test indicates that you have 'partial to effective' command of spoken English with respect to different criteria such as fluency & coherence, grammatical range & accuracy, lexical resource, and pronunciation criteria.
+A score of 5.5 in the Speaking test indicates that you have 'partial to effective' command of spoken English with respect to different criteria such as fluency & coherence, grammatical range & accuracy, lexical resource, and pronunciation criteria.

-An IELTS band score of 5.5 in the Writing test indicates that you have 'partial to effective' command of written English with respect to different criteria such as task achievement, task response, lexical resource, coherence & cohesion, and grammatical range & accuracy.
+A score of 5.5 in the Writing test indicates that you have 'partial to effective' command of written English with respect to different criteria such as task achievement, task response, lexical resource, coherence & cohesion, and grammatical range & accuracy.

-An IELTS band score of 5.5 in the Reading/ Listening test indicates that you have 'partial to effective' command of English language with respect to reading/ listening criteria.
+A score of 5.5 in the Reading/ Listening test indicates that you have 'partial to effective' command of English language with respect to reading/ listening criteria.

 Terms and Conditions